Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 26. Kyoto - Yatsuhashi

 Yatsuhashi is the most popular Japanese food souvenir from Kyoto.
-Filled with different flavors of bean paste, these triangular-shaped sweets are made from rice flour, sugar, and the secret ingredient: cinnamon.
+Filled with different flavors of bean paste, these triangular-shaped sweets are made from rice flour, sugar, and a special ingredient: cinnamon.

 27. Osaka - Takoyaki Pringles

-Osaka is famous for being Japan’s foodie capital and home of signature dishes takoyaki (octopus balls) and okonomiyaki (savory pancakes).
-So, it’s no surprise you can grab these takoyaki flavored Pringles on your next visit to the Kansai region.
+Osaka is famous for being Japan’s foodie capital and home of signature dishes like takoyaki (octopus balls) and okonomiyaki (savory pancakes).
+So, it’s no surprise you can grab these takoyaki-flavored Pringles on your next visit to the Kansai region.

 28. Hyogo - Kobe Purin